We continue with the series of posts dedicated to communication with the ESP8266 / ESP32, seeing how to communicate a Vue application via MQTT.

 Result

-We upload all this to our ESP8266/ESP32, and we will see that the simulated messages are received every second, and are added to the list of alerts.
+We upload all this to our ESP8266/ESP32, and we will see that the simulated messages are received every second, and added to the alert list.

-Similarly, in the serial port of the ESP32 we also see the received messages.
-Which, in this case, are sent by the device itself, to avoid having to use several.
+Similarly, in the ESP32 serial port we also see the received messages.
+In this case, they are sent by the device itself, to avoid having to use several.
 But, if we had several devices, they would all receive simultaneously.

-So far today’s post, and the penultimate of this communication series.
-In the next and final post, we will see how to expand this project to create a complete web interface through MQTT.
+That’s all for today’s post, and the penultimate one in this communication series.
+In the next and final post, we will see how to extend this project to make a complete web interface via MQTT.
 See you in the next one.

 All the code from this post is available for download on Github.